How to Install Nginx on Debian Linux

 }

-This configuration tells NGINX to listen for incoming connections on port 80 for both example.com and www.example.com.
-Be sure to replace the root directive with the directory path you created earlier.
+This configuration tells Nginx to listen for incoming connections on port 80 for both example.com and www.example.com.
+Replace the server_name directive with your actual domain.

 sudo ln -s /etc/nginx/sites-available/example.com.conf /etc/nginx/sites-enabled/